Mystery ballot could sway control of Alaska state government

 If Dodge wins, the House would be split 20-20, between Republicans and the remnant of a coalition that is largely comprised of Democrats but includes two Republicans.

-For the candidates, it’s been a three-week rollercoaster ride marked by lead changes before the tie was declared and by the appearance of the mystery ballot.
+For the candidates, it’s been a three-week roller coaster ride marked by lead changes before the tie was declared and by the appearance of the mystery ballot.

 Bahnke said she wants to ensure that every vote cast by an eligible voter is counted.